Christopher Pike is a Trinidadian/Canadian photographer based in the United Arab Emirates.

 Christopher relocated to Ottawa, the Canadian capital, where he freelanced for the largest editorial clients in Canada in 2007.
 He covered national news on Parliament Hill for a variety of publications including: Toronto Star, Globe & Mail, Maclean's magazine and international agencies such as Reuters and Xinhua.

 Four years later he became a staff photographer at Abu Dhabi-based The National, one of the largest English-language daily newspapers in the Middle East.

 Christopher’s work has received awards from the National Press Photographer Association (NPPA), National News Photographer Association of Canada (NPAC) and Magenta Foundation’s Flash Forward.
 He received the Epson Performance Award at the Eddie Adams Workshop in 2007 and was invited to the Missouri Photo Workshop in 2009.

-As a freelancer, he has worked throughout the Gulf, Middle East and west Asia covering assignments for Reuters, Bloomberg, Getty Images, Wall Street Journal, TripAdvisor, Swarovski, Red Bull, New York University, Abu Dhabi's Crown Prince's Court and Bill & Melinda Gates Foundation among others.
+As a freelancer, he has worked throughout the Gulf, Middle East and Asia covering assignments for Getty Images, Reuters, Bloomberg, Wall Street Journal, United Nations, TripAdvisor, Swarovski, Red Bull, New York University, Abu Dhabi's Crown Prince's Court and Bill & Melinda Gates Foundation among others.